 Ultimately, as you acknowledge receipt of those long-awaited divorce papers, your reality may be spinning before you.
 The great news is this is a defining moment, but it does not define you.
 Take this moment to invest in your financial future, give us a call, we’ve got your back.

 Henry+Horne Wealth Management has the expertise to help individuals better navigate the financial issues faced during the divorce process.
-Our Certified Divorce Financial Analyst coaches’ clients through the unknown.
-Together, we work to clarify your pre/post-divorce financial picture and help you to understand how settlement decisions made today set your path forward.
+Our Certified Divorce Financial Analyst coaches clients through the unknown.
+Together, we work to clarify your pre/post-divorce financial picture and help you to understand how settlement decisions made today set your path forward into the future.

 Shaunna M. Anderson, CDFA® is Senior Vice President and Principal of Henry+Horne Wealth Management and can be reached at 480-483-3489 or ShaunnaA@hh-wm.com

 Advisory services offered through Wealth Management, LLC, DBA Henry+Horne Wealth Management (“HHWM”), a registered investment advisor.
 Securities offered through M.S.
 Howells & Co. (“MSH”), a registered broker-dealer.
 Member FINRA/SIPC.
 Henry+Horne, MSH, and HHWM are separate entities.